SmartJQ/smartjq.github.io/README.md

-## Welcome to Stephen's personal web server
+## Welcome to Stephen's Personal Server

 <!--
 You can use the [editor on GitHub](https://github.com/SmartJQ/smartjq.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.